JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 My heart started to ache, and I instinctively clenched my fist around the fabric above it.
 “It hurts,” It was barely croaked out in a wrecked and broken whisper.
 He only held on tighter and rubbed my back gently, “I know.”

 “I-I don't know what to d-do anymore.
 I j-just want t-this to go away.
-M-make it go a-away.”
-Only when it was spoken did I realize that it was a stupid and selfish request.
+Please make i-it go a-away.”
+Only when the last words were spoken did I realize that it was a stupid and selfish request.
 I shouldn’t have even let it leave my mouth.
 But before I had the time to worry over how he’d react, I was blindsided by his reply, “We'll get through this.
 I promise.”

 But then I recovered and responded, “Don’t.
 Please don’t do that.
 Don’t start...” *Don't make promises you can't keep*.